 However, there is drama and story everywhere, sometimes, often in the most unlikely of places.
 Just a matter of crafting an interesting "description" whether in text, audio, video or even all three.

 Yet we can't have everything.
 Choices must be made, options must be considered.
 Something has to give.
-If we want to get more of this, we have lose (give away) some of that.
-Example: if we want more money, we won't achieve our goal watching more television - unless of course, television is a crucial part of our income-earning machine.
+If we want to get more of this we have lose (give away) some of that.
+Example: if we want more money, we won't achieve our goal watching more television — unless of course, the television program or series we're watching is a central part of our income-earning machine.

 Finding the time and making great choices